 Understanding our options as Hemlock Woolly Adelgid moves north into the Adirondacks and Canada

-I drove into Great Smoky Mountains National Park in the spring of 2014, navigating the winding roads around stomach-turning S-bends, perched between a steep slope rising on one side and a sharp drop into a river valley on the other.
+Roads into Great Smoky Mountains National Park wind in S-bends, with a steep slope on one side and a sharp drop into a river valley on the other.
 The difficult access to this area historically kept loggers out, and impressive old-growth forests remain here; but today the rugged terrain offers little protection against a millimetre-long introduced insect that can kill a 500-year-old hemlock tree in a few years, called the Hemlock Woolly Adelgid (HWA).
-When I visited the Smokies and saw the old-growth hemlock forests there reduced to skeletons by the Adelgid, it was a warning of what’s coming soon to my home province of Ontario.
-However with some effort, and some luck, our outcomes here may be much better.
+When I visited the Smokies in the spring of 2014 and saw the old-growth hemlock forests there reduced to skeletons by the Adelgid, it was a warning of what’s coming soon to my home province of Ontario.

 The initiation for hiking the trails in the Cataloochee Valley was wading knee-deep across an ice-cold river.
 The trail then wound alongside a creek through forests that were dominated in many places by hemlocks, commonly aged between 300 and 500 years old – now dead.
 I saw only a handful of living hemlocks, mostly small trees.
 Otherwise, where shady hemlock groves had once grown there were forests of dead trees, the fine branches already mostly decayed.